top of page

 Swan Peak by James Lee Burke

-Her former lover Jimmy Dale has just broken out of a Texas contract prison, and has hitchhiked up to Montana to reunite with her.
+Staying on a friend's ranch, Dave is quickly involved with two double murders near the property.
+He helps local law enforcement and encounters the wealthy and belligerent Wellstone family.
+Their secretive ways and bodyguards keep the town off their property and make them suspect.
+Meanwhile, his buddy Clete becomes involved with a Wellstone wife, Jamie Sue, a former country singer trapped in a loveless marriage.
+Her former lover, Jimmy Dale, has broken out of a Texas prison and hitchhiked up to Montana to reunite with her.
 Jimmy is being tracked by a former Abu Ghraib prison director, Troyce Nix.
-Troyce is a wild card in the mix, the least evenly drawn character who moves from a violent and sociopathically volatile prison guard who cannot stop himself from beating and raping prisoners and random men on the way to Montana; to falling in love with a former roller derby girl and running a cafe.
+Troyce is a wild card, the least evenly drawn character who moves from being a violent, sociopathically volatile prison guard who cannot stop himself from beating and raping prisoners and random men on the way to Montana, to falling in love with a former roller derby girl and running a café.

-This is a man's book; this was not written by a woman.
-The murders by torching were gruesome, and the action rough.
-It starts with a bang and rolls on like a juggernaut with side stories involving tent preachers, corruption, gambling, and pimping.
-Although the characters were well drawn, they were not just flawed, but without a drop of warmth.
-Dave seemed to be the only character with a moral compass, though near the end his alcoholism gets to him and he's not above smashing someone's head into a gas range.
-Clete is even more an out of shape alcoholic, who may have good intentions, but they are hidden under a train wreck.
+The characters were less than flawed, without a drop of warmth.
+Dave seemed to be the only character with a moral compass, though near the end his alcoholism gets to him, and he's not above smashing someone's head into a gas range.
+Clete is even more of an out-of-shape alcoholic, who may have good intentions, but they are hidden under a train wreck.

 2009 / Paperback / 592 pages